ironcore-dev/ironcore/README.md

 <img src="docs/assets/logo.svg" alt="IronCore Logo" width="200" />

-IronCore is an open source system for managing compute and storage workloads across multiple providers.
+Project IronCore is an open source system for managing compute and storage workloads across multiple providers.

-The IronCore API is a declarative API, built on top of Kubernetes' API Machinery as an aggregated API server.
+The Project IronCore API is a declarative API, built on top of Kubernetes' API Machinery as an aggregated API server.
 The API does not have any tight coupling to Kubernetes core container workloads.

+“Project IronCore” is focused on a Kubernetes driven IaaS and is neither affiliated or sponsored by “IronCore Labs” nor related to its GitHub page, nor its content under https://github.com/IronCoreLabs.

-## To start developing IronCore
+## To start developing Project IronCore

 > ⚠️ Before contributing, make sure you read the [contribution guidelines](docs/development/contribution.md)